Technical docs

 The package contains a generated Teams manifest plus icons.
 The manifest uses the AI Teammate name and description, supports personal, team, and group chat scopes, and points Teams to the Azure Bot app ID.

 When a Teams user sends the bot a message, Alloy creates or reuses a Teams contact channel and saves the conversation.
-The AI Teammate only starts the workflow after that contact is approved for the teammate.
+Personal Teams chats are gated per contact.
+The AI Teammate only starts the workflow for a personal chat after that contact is approved for the teammate.

 Runtime behavior